"Do we choose to be born? Or are we fitted to the times weíre born into?" —Abraham Lincoln

 Place Worse Than Death: Washington, D.C. in general and the White House in particular, according to Mrs. Lincoln.

 When Bilbo realizes that his guest is none other than President Lincoln, he blurts out, "Well I'll be fucked!" as he stumbles to get to his feet.
 Lincoln replies, deadpan, "I wouldn't bet against it."

-Bilbo actually gets a couple of these as just moments before in a flashback scene when a Democratic Congressman attempts to shoot him with a single shot pistol.
-Bilbo, having dropped his folder runs back to collect it, kicking dirt on the Congressman as he reloads yelling "Fuck you, you son of a bitch!"
+Bilbo actually gets a couple of these as just moments before in a flashback scene when a Democratic Congressman attempts to shoot him with a single shot pistol for offering him a bribe.
+Bilbo, having dropped his folder runs back to collect it, kicking dirt on the Congressman to delay him as he reloads, yelling "Fuck you, you son of a bitch!"

 The punchline of the Ethan Allan story could also count, as it uses many euphemisms for using the toilet until the exact perfect moment.